Terrasse Dufferin#7 in Best Things To Do in Quebec City

-Terrasse Dufferin is open every day, although the ice slide is only open in the winter from 11 a.m. to 11 p.m.
-Admission to Terrasse Dufferin costs around $4 CAD (about $4 USD) for adults and $2 CAD (about $2 USD) for children, although you will have to pay extra to ride the ice slide.
-For more information, visit the Fortifications of Québec National Historic Site website.
+Terrasse Dufferin is open every day, and admission is free, although you will have to pay extra to ride the ice slide.
+For more information, visit the Parks Canada website.